SvenWesterbeek/DeHNSSo/README.md

 DeHNSSo requires several inputs that describe the basic state flow field, the numerical domain and grid, and an inflow boundary condition among others.
 This data should be provided in dimensionless form.
 The reference values should be provided in BF.
 The contents of these structs should carry specific names.
 These structs can be summarized as follows:

-1. BF - Base flow domain, grid, velocity field and reference values
+1. BF - Base flow domain, grid, velocity field, and reference values
 2. Grid - numerical domain and discretization
-3. Stab - Mode specifications, spectral truncation and inflow data
+3. Stab - Mode specifications, spectral truncation, and inflow data
 4. Opt - Solver options such as outflow buffer specifications and inflow amplitude growth rate.